-The PhD program prepares nurse scholars to conduct research both independently and as part of interdisciplinary teams.
+The Columbia University School of Nursing PhD program is a full-time, research-intensive curriculum that prepares nurse scientists to conduct research in clinical outcomes and health policy, both independently and as part of interdisciplinary teams.

-The program provides students with an understanding of the philosophical and theoretical underpinnings of nursing science, and a strong foundation in research methods (design, statistics, measurement) for clinical, translational and health services research.
-In addition, all students are mentored by research advisors as they move toward independent research and assuming the roles of doctorally prepared scholars.
+The program provides students with an understanding of the philosophical and theoretical underpinnings of nursing science and a strong foundation in research methods (design, statistics, measurement) for clinical, translational and health services research.
+All students are mentored by research advisors with active programs of research as they move toward independent research and assume the roles of doctorally prepared nurse scientists.

 Areas of Research